uwtron16/roamr/embedded/ble-test/README.md

 ### Monitor the Output

 Run `idf.py monitor` to monitor the project.
 Or, you can the TV icon to monitor the serial output from the ESP32.

+## SimpleFOC

+SimpleFOC and SimpleFOC drivers are cloned into components.